Key takeaways

 A commercial door entry system works by allowing staff and tenants in a commercial building to grant access remotely and communicate with visitors.

-There are two essential components to all commercial door entry systems:
+There are three essential components to all commercial door entry systems:

-These devices combine to make an intercom system where people outside the building can communicate with people inside.
+These devices combine to make a door entry intercom system where people outside the building can communicate with people inside.
 Both devices have a microphone and speaker to transmit audio at the push of a button.

 Beyond the most basic features, a modern door entry system can also include: